[5 MIN READ]

 Vaccines boost immune systems

 Vaccines not only help prevent serious illness in children, but they also boost your child’s immune system.
-They help your child’s immune system learn how to fight against many different diseases so that if, or when, they are exposed to germs that cause an illness like rotavirus, influenza or chicken pox, they’re ready and able to fight them off.
+They help your child’s immune system learn how to fight against many different infectious diseases so that if, or when, they are exposed to germs that cause an illness like rotavirus, influenza or chicken pox, they’re ready and able to fight them off.

 Vaccines are safe

 Vaccinations go through a rigorous process to ensure they are safe and effective.
-This is true even after it is approved by the U.S. Food and Drug Association.
+This is true even after a vaccine is approved by the U.S. Food and Drug Administration.
 The Vaccine Adverse Event Reporting System is a national reporting system for tracking side effects and safety related to any vaccine.
 Individuals and physicians who experience or observe any adverse effects are encouraged to report them so that trends and concerning side effects can be evaluated and used to halt use or spur additional research.

 “We continue to study and learn about the safety of our vaccines,” says Dr. Hunziker.
 “This entire process assures our vaccinations are safe and effective for children – and should provide great peace of mind to parents.”